-- Current operating expenditures / expenses shall not exceed current operating revenues.
+- A. Current operating expenditures / expenses shall not exceed current operating revenues.
 The City shall adopt an annual General Fund budget in which expenditures, net of one-time expenditures, does not exceed projected recurring revenues.
-This shall be referred to by the City as a "Balance Budget". - No commitment shall be made to expend any funds that have not first been duly appropriated by Council through the budgeting process. - 3.
-All expenditures shall be made only in the furtherance of the purposes of the City.
-No expenditures shall be made that the public purpose of such expenditures are is not clearly identified.
-For public services provided indirectly through other entities, the public purpose shall be stated in and expenditures limited to such purpose through contracts. - 4.
-Monthly reports comparing actual to budgeted expenditures / expenses will be prepared by the Finance Department and presented to the appropriate Department Heads, City Administrator, Mayor, and the City Council in an appropriate level of detail.
+This shall be referred to by the City as a "Balance Budget". - B. No commitment shall be made to expend any funds that have not first been duly appropriated by Council through the budgeting process. - C. All expenditures shall be made only in the furtherance of the purposes of the City.
+No expenditures shall be made that the public purpose of such expenditures is not clearly identified.
+For public services provided indirectly through other entities, the public purpose shall be stated in and expenditures limited to such purpose through contracts. - D. Monthly reports comparing actual to budgeted expenditures / expenses will be prepared by the Finance Department and presented to the appropriate Department Heads, City Administrator, Mayor, and the City Council in an appropriate level of detail. - E. The Finance Director will distribute a check listing monthly to the finance committee for review and oversight of compliance with the financial management policy.